elegantchaos/Versionator/README.md

 - `commit`: the current git commit
 - `git`: a git-style `describe` string such as "v1.0.1-23-ae34dec"

+The build number is derived from the git commit count on the current branch.
+This is a fairly standard technique but other approaches could obviously be taken.

 The git-style string is derived from the latest version tag on the current branch.

-The pluging could be extended to parse this more fully, and add a `version` property which returns the semantic version as a struct.
+Currently I'm just returning it verbatim, but the plugin could be extended to parse this more fully.
+It could then returns the semantic version as a struct split into components.

 ## Info.plist